katiewu1/boardgamegeek-reviews/README.md

 # BoardGameGeek Reviews Project

-Build my second API with node.js using Express and Mongoose.
+Built my second API with node.js using Express and Mongoose.
 Storing the data in MongoDB (repo: https://github.com/katiewu1/project-mongo-api). \
-To practice if the endpoints are useful I build this frontend to show the data.
+To practice if the endpoints are useful I've built this frontend to show the data.

 ## View it live